adityathebe/kathmandu-university-cs-notes/COMP 484/Instance Based Learning/ReadMe.md

 ## How it works

-- The training instances provided are simply store.
+- The training instances provided are simply stored.
-- When a new query instance is encountered, a set of similar related instances is retrieved from memory and used to classify the new query instance.
+- When a new query instance is encountered, a set of similar related instances is retrieved from memory and is used to classify the new query instance.

 ## Lazy Learning vs Eager Learning

 **Lazy Learning**:
-- Just store Data set without learning from it
+- Just store data set without learning from it
-- Start classifying data when it receive Test data
+- Starts classifying data when it receives the test data
-- So it takes less time learning and more time classifying data
+- Takes less time learning and more time classifying data
 - Ex. k-nearest neighbor, Case-based reasoning

 **Eager Learning**: